Laptop: History

 Displays reached 640x480 (VGA) resolution by 1988 (Compaq SLT/286), and color screens started becoming a common upgrade in 1991, with increases in resolution and screen size occurring frequently until the introduction of 17" screen laptops in 2003.
 Hard drives started to be used in portables, encouraged by the introduction of 3.5" drives in the late 1980s, and became common in laptops starting with the introduction of 2.5" and smaller drives around 1990; capacities have typically lagged behind those of physically larger desktop drives.

 By 1992 the laptop market was growing about three times faster than that of desktops.
 By 1994 laptops were also more profitable than desktops, and accounted for one sixth of the personal computer market, up from one twentieth in 1990.
-They was so important that Dell risked, experts said, "second-rate status" in the industry for not having a strong laptop product line.
+They were so important that Dell risked, experts said, "second-rate status" in the industry for not having a strong laptop product line.

-Optical disc drives became common in full-size laptops around 1997: initially, CD-ROM drives, supplanted by CD-R, then DVD, then Blu-ray drives with writing capability.
+Optical disc drives became common in full-size laptops around 1997: initially these were CD-ROM drives, and these later included writable and higher capacity formats like DVD and Blu-Ray.
 Starting around 2011, the trend shifted against internal optical drives, and as of 2022, they have largely disappeared, though are still readily available as external peripherals.

-Resolutions of laptop webcams are 720p (HD), or 480p in lower-end laptops.
+Resolutions of laptop webcams have climbed over time, from VGA-resolution to 1080p or even higher on some newer models.
 The earliest-known laptops with 1080p (Full HD) webcams, like the Samsung 700G7C, were released in the early 2010s.